optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 ?Toggle the in-app help overlay

-EscReturn to the flow list / dismiss overlay
+EscReturn to the flow list / dismiss overlay / exit command palette

-TabCycle active area (list → detail → rules → list)
+TabCycle active area (list ↔ detail)

 1 / 2 / 3 / 4Jump to detail tab: Overview · Request · Response · Messages